 APU Alumnus Connects Community Through Art

 E. Trent Thompson ’17 glides his brush down the canvas slowly, deliberately.
 He is painting with love and with a goal.
 Each stroke tells a story and each painting connects his community in new and profound ways.
-Thompson, who graduated with a B.A. in cinematic arts and a minor in fine art, runs a creative agency and sells art at a collaborative workspace in Livermore, California.
+Thompson, who graduated from Azusa Pacific University with a B.A. in cinematic arts and a minor in fine art, runs a creative agency and sells art at a collaborative workspace in Livermore, California.
 He discovered inspiration for his art on his way to the office, where he often passed by a homeless woman named Sydney who sat outside the building.
 “I would say hi and move on about my day,” he said.
 “Occasionally, I brought her lunch.”
 Over time, Thompson built a friendship with Sydney, which sparked an idea.
 He asked Sydney if he could take a picture of her to use for a painting.
 “I wanted to make her feel seen, to know that people care for her and wish they could help.”
 She said, “Yes,” and, in that moment, Pictures 4 People was born.

 “This is a grassroots movement that aims to call attention to the needs of individuals in our community that we walk by everyday,” Thompson said.
 His Instagram account captures the stories behind his artwork.
 “Each painting is attributed to a specific cause, highlighted through the person and the art, to raise money for a community organization doing the groundwork to make the world a better place.”
 These nonprofits include a food kitchen, a homeless shelter, a special needs organization, and a ministry dedicated to helping victims of abuse.